Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor goes idle.
 		// - "Idle Range"
 		// - "Idle Range Chance"
-		// "Idle Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor goes idle.
+		// "Idle Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor goes idle.
 		// - "Idle Chance"
 		// - "Idle Hit Mode"
 		// Requires "st_idle.smx" to be installed.